bopopescu/sagetrac-mirror/src/doc/en/reference/references/index.rst

 ..
 [LdB1982] \A. Liberato de Brito, 'FORTRAN program for the integral
              of three spherical harmonics', Comput.
 Phys.
 Commun., Volume 25, pp. 81-85 (1982)

 ..
+[Lee2016] Kwankyu Lee, *Decoding of differential AG codes*, Advances in
+             Mathematics of Communications, vol. 10, no. 2 (2016), pp. 307-–319.

+..
 [Lee1996] Marc van Leeuwen.  *The Robinson-Schensted and
              Sch\"utzenberger algorithms, an elementary approach*.